utkarshdubey2/utkarshdubey2.github.io/README.md

 ## Personal Website | utkarsh.co
-This is the source code of utkarsh.co, my own personal portfolio website( although none of my work is posted there :P) You can always use this source code.
+This is the source code of utkarsh.co, my personal portfolio website.
+It uses ThreeJS for the home animation and is made purely out of inspiration.
-This is made along through the tutorial from Bulma's founder's ebook.